-16.5.2 Arrangement of hearing
+16.5.5.2 Arrangement of hearing

-If the matter has not otherwise been resolved, and when the TST Registrar has received responses from all interested parties under paragraph 16.4.6 (or when the deadline for responses has passed), the TST Registrar arranges a hearing of the matter before the Academic Appeals Committee at a reasonable time, giving the student notice at least seven days in advance of the date, time, and place of the hearing.
-Normally the appeal should be heard within sixty days of the receipt of the appeal.
+If the matter has not otherwise been resolved without a hearing, and when the TST Registrar has received responses from all interested parties under paragraph §16.4.6 (or when the deadline for responses has passed) and a reply from the appellant (if one is forthcoming), the TST Registrar arranges a hearing of the matter before the Academic

+Appeals Committee at a reasonable time, giving the student notice at least seven days in advance of the date, time, and place of the hearing.
+Normally the appeal should be heard within sixty days of the receipt of all the appeal materials.

-16.5.3 Procedures for the Hearing
+16.5.5.3 Procedures for the Hearing